 Follow the Build of a Houston Fire Department EMS Vehicle from Start to Finish!

 Ever wonder how a custom emergency vehicle is made?
 We’re going to show you!
-Throughout the next 35-40 days, we’re highlighting a TYPE I 12ft EMS Vehicle that we’re building for the Houston Fire Department (HFD).
+We’re highlighting a TYPE I 12ft EMS Vehicle that we’ve just finished building for the Houston Fire Department (HFD).

 The Houston Fire Department holds a special place in Frazer’s family of customers.
 HFD helped design and test Frazer’s first generator-powered EMS Prototype in 1982.
-Since then, Frazer has built over 150 EMS vehicles for the department.
-We’re building a batch of 15 more EMS vehicles for HFD over the next couple of months.
+Since then, Frazer has built over 165 EMS vehicles for the department.
+The most recent batch was built in 2019 and includes 15 EMS vehicles.

 Day 4: Skinning and Insulation

 The crew now brings each section of the frame to the Skinning Area where it gets deburred, smoothing out any rough edges.
 Team members also cut notches to allow for wiring installation and bond the aluminum skin to the frame.
 Crews flip each section over and install precut insulation.
 Fiberglass Reinforced Plastic (FRP) panels are attached to the ceiling section.
 The center raceway is left open for easy installation of electrical wiring and equipment.
 Quality Control Team Members are then called in to inspect everything.

 What’s next?
 Each section of the frame moves down the production line to the Box Assembly Area.